sal55/langs/Compilertest1.md

 ### Date of Test

 Not recorded, but tests have been done over past months.
-Newer versions may be faster.
+Newer versions may be faster or may cope with bigger inputs.

-"\*" Notes column indicates tests done July 2021.
+"\*" in Notes column indicates tests done July 2021.

 ### General